YunMeiHan/CaptainOfIndustryMods/README.md

 # Install
 For XXX mod
-Build XXX or download XXX.dll
+Build XXX from code or download XXX.dll from releases
 Copy to %user%\AppData\Roaming\Captain of Industry\Mods\XXX\
 Like C:\Users\Administrator\AppData\Roaming\Captain of Industry\Mods\MultiplyStorageCapacity\MultiplyStorageCapacity.dll